KWKW

-Since 2003, the studios for KWKW have been located in the Los Angeles Hollywood Hills neighborhood, while the station transmitter is located in the nearby Crenshaw District, shared with KABC and KFOX.
-In addition to a standard analog transmission, KWKW's programming is streamed online and relayed over both low-power FM translator K264CQ and full-power Pomona station KTMZ.
+KWKW (1330 AM, "La Primera") is a Spanish-language commercial radio station licensed to Los Angeles, California, United States, featuring a talk format with sports play-by-play.
+Owned by Lotus Communications, the station serves Greater Los Angeles and much of surrounding Southern California.
+The studios for KWKW are located in the Los Angeles Hollywood Hills neighborhood, while the station transmitter is located in the nearby Crenshaw District, shared with KABC and KFOX.
+In addition to a standard analog transmission, KWKW's programming is streamed online and relayed over low-power translator K264CQ.